 The TraceFile property is used to specify the name of the

-trace file that is created when network function tracing is enabled.
+trace file that is created when socket function tracing is enabled.

-If this property is set to an empty string, then a file named
+If this property is set to an empty string (the default value), then

-CSTRACE.LOG is created in the system's temporary directory.
-If no
+a file named CSTRACE.LOG is created in the system's temporary

-temporary directory exists, then the file is created in the current
+directory.
+If no temporary directory exists, then the file is created

 If the file exists, the trace output is appended to the file,

 otherwise the file is created.
-Since function tracing is enabled
+Since socket function tracing is

-per-process, the trace file is shared by all instances of the object
+enabled per-process, the trace file is shared by all instances of the

 applications, it is recommended that you delete the file when it is